hhybang/hhybang.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
 I'm a Master's student at MIT, working with [Arvind Satyanarayan](https://arvindsatya.com/) in the [MIT CSAIL Visualization Group](https://vis.csail.mit.edu/).

+I am interested in studying human-centered AI, developing interpretable AI systems that allign with human reasoning to empower uesrs to make confident, informed decissions.

 Prior to this, I graduated from MIT with a BS in Computer Science and Engineering and worked as a Systems Developer at InterSystems.
 </div>

 <div class="me" markdown="1">